COATnor/coatnor.github.io/protocol.rst

 Protocol Upload instructions
 -------------------------------
+While creating a new dataset, a mandatory requirement in metadata is a link to an existing sampling protocol.

-The Sampling protocol need to be added to the data portal in its specific section before uploading datasets, because a link to an existing protocol in the system is a mandatory requirement of dataset metadata.
+For this reason the sampling protocol has to be added to the data portal in its specific section before uploading related datasets.

 .. image:: _images/protocolstab.png